edmeehan/edmeehan.github.io/_projects/2019-02-01-hostandporter.md

 <img class="full-width" width="400" height="400" src="{{ '/img/projects/hostandporter-homepage.png' | absolute_url }}" alt="screen shot of Host & Porter homepage">

 Products in a collection come in a variety of colors.
 I built the WordPress plugin to allow for multiple product images to be uploaded and grouped by color.
 The plugin also has a merchandising feature that allows for the selection of related products.
 I also installed two additional plugins, [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/), and Instagram Views to complete the project.
 Advanced Custom Fields Pro allowed me to create editable fields to manage all content in the page layouts.
 Marco Pelloni, a fellow Jiu-Jitsu practitioner, developed The Instagram Views plugin that was used on the homepage to pull images from the Instagram API.
+To document the plugin, I created a [13-page website](https://sites.google.com/view/hp-wordpress-site/) on Google Sites with annotated screenshots.

 ### Responsive Design & Scale